Junaid-Nazir-828/Pharmacy-Management-System-Python-tkinter-MSSQL-DBMS/README.md

 -------Database Setup---------
 Before Running the code :

-- create a database named as 'Pharmacy Management System' in MySQL:
+- create a database named as 'Pharmacy Management System' in MS SQL:

 - create table inside this database using the following code: